linare20/2020-ws_dolr/slides.md

 - Competitive landscape requires to cut costs and push efficiency
 - The environment is changing faster than ever before which requires innovative ideas

-Research: ambidexterity leads to higher performance
+Research: Ambidexterity leads to higher performance

 ---

 Critics

-- lack of description of how managers can overcome the challenge of managing both
+- Lack of description of how managers can overcome the challenge of managing both
-- original: it is about developing the necessary capabilities to compete in new markets and cope with technologies (ambidexterity as a capability)
+- Original: it is about developing the necessary capabilities to compete in new markets and cope with technologies (ambidexterity as a capability)
-- nowadays: company should be able to manage both, innovation and efficiency
+- Nowadays: company should be able to manage both, innovation and efficiency
-- reality: organisations face diverse competitive markets & they vary in the required rates of exploration and exploitation
+- Reality: organisations face diverse competitive markets & they vary in the required rates of exploration and exploitation

 ---